IngoScholtes/csh2018-tutorial/docs/pathpy.md

 [![Watch promotional video](https://img.youtube.com/vi/CxJkVrD2ZlM/0.jpg)](https://www.youtube.com/watch?v=CxJkVrD2ZlM)

-Having completed the introduction to interactive data science with `python`, `Visual Studio Code`, and `jupyter` in [unit 1](https://github.com/IngoScholtes/csh2018-tutorial/blob/master/code/1_vscode_jupyter.py), the tutorial consists of seven units (approx. 30 minutes each).
-For each unit we provide a stand-alone HTML file, as well as a juypter notebook that you can download and run on your own machine.
+In [unit 1](https://github.com/IngoScholtes/csh2018-tutorial/blob/master/code/1_vscode_jupyter.py), we complete the [setup of the development environment](https://ingoscholtes.github.io/csh2018-tutorial/setup) and the introduction to interactive data science with `python`, `Visual Studio Code`, and `jupyter`.
+The reamining seven units (approx. 30 minutes each) introduce `pathpy`'s approach to the modeling and analysis of paths and time series data on complex networks.
+For each unit we provide a stand-alone HTML file, as well as a juypter notebook that you can download and run on your machine.
 In unit 5 and 8 we invite you to use `pathpy` to explore higher- and multi-order models on your own.

 Unit | Topic | jupyter notebook
 ------|-----|-----